louisgb/GeomClass/readme.txt

   where the parts in [] are optional.
 If directory_containing_input_files is not given, the code will search the current directory for input files.
 * Check the output file (out.txt in the last example)

+For advanced users:
+Write your own wrapper to use the GeomClass class (use main.py as an example).

 --- System requirements and dependencies ---

 Linux (tested on CentOS release 6.8)